BurntIce16/Combat-Kit/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Uploading bot pictures

+Due to limitation in how nextjs handes blob data in the public folder images of bots must be placed in ```/public/bots/<botname.png>``` where botname is the bots name in all lower case with underscores instead of spaces

+ex: Break Check -> ```/public/bots/break_check.png```

+Once this has been done you much push to git, pull on the droplet and rebuild.

+The alternative is using a blob database like S3 but I dont want to pay for that rn :)

+Also all images should be as square as possible, and they will be resized for various applications